fishline/Py2crazy/README.md

 code more closely.

-3. Code objects now contain a new field called `code.co_coltab`, which maps each bytecode instruction to a pair of line and column numbers, for more precise debugging information.
+3. Code objects now contain a new field called `code.co_coltab`, which maps each bytecode instruction to a pair of line and column numbers.

 ### Why would anyone do this?